sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation.md

     <img src="/assets/images/data-structures-and-algorithms/complexity-and-big-o/fib-tree.png" alt="fib-tree.png"/>
 </p>

 To figure out how many times this O(1) function is recursively executed, we must find the number of nodes in the resulting tree.
 As can be seen, each iteration doubles the number of nodes.
 Therefore, we know the complexity is exponential because the amount of recursive executions grows at an exponential rate.
-When dealing with a tree such as this, the complexity can be represented as O(branches<sup>depth</sup>) where `branches` is the number of recursive branches per node and `depth` is the depth of the tree.
+When dealing with a tree such as this, time complexity can be represented as O(branches<sup>depth</sup>) where `branches` is the number of recursive branches per node and `depth` is the depth of the tree.
 In other words, `branches` is the number of recursive calls within the function and `depth` is the maximum number of iterations before the input value reaches the end case.
 Therefore, since there are 2 recursive calls in the function and it takes `n` iterations for the input value `n` to be decremented to 1, the complexity of this function is O(2<sup>n</sup>).

 # What next?